 In a story that runs on Webcomic Time, an occasional periodic Time Skip is almost a requirement to keep the time frame current with the real world.
 Some don't bother.
 Alternatively, multiple time skips can be chained together in any medium to produce a story with a larger time span at the expense of insignificant events between major plot turns—see Dashed Plot Line.

 See also: Offstage Waiting Room.
+And check for eyepatches.

 A Time Skip that doesn't get covered in enough detail tends to be prime Fanfic Fuel.

 Contrast Spinoff Babies, which instead makes the characters younger.

 Blue Seed has a time skip of 2 years between the end of the original series and the 3-episode OAVBlue Seed Beyond.